-- City Manager (EOC Director) should consider a Level II EOC Activation. - City Manager (EOC Director) will assess the need for a Disaster Declaration. - Under the direction of the EOC Director, the City should issue a statement via our Emergency Notification System (CodeRed) of the current situation. - The Public Information Officer will keep the news media and public informed of the current situation; provide information on appropriate actions to be taken.
-All press releases should be approved by EOC Director or designee. - City should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, Public Works, and Sutter County OEM.
-An Incident Command Post should be established. - Potential Search and Rescue Operations should take priority. - Request Mutual Aid Assistance through the Mater Mutual Aid System.
-If necessary, request an Incident Management Team from Cal OES. - The Operations Chief shall establish Emergency Shelter Locations with Red Cross for displaced individuals due structural damage.
+- The City Manager (EOC Director) should consider a Level II EOC Activation. - The City Manager (EOC Director) will assess the need for a Disaster Declaration. - Under the direction of the EOC Director, the City should issue a statement via our Emergency Notification System (CodeRed) of the current situation. - The Public Information Officer will keep the news media and public informed of the current situation; provide information on appropriate actions to be taken.
+All press releases and social media posts should be approved by EOC Director or designee. - The city should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, Public Works, and Sutter County OEM.
+An Incident Command Post should be established. - Potential Search and Rescue Operations should take priority. - Request Mutual Aid Assistance through the Master Mutual Aid System.
+If necessary, request an Incident Management Team from Cal OES. - The Operations Chief shall establish Emergency Shelter Locations with Red Cross for displaced individuals due to structural damage.

-- Operations Chief should make notifications to the Community Relocation Centers and advise them of the potential use for gathering areas. - City Staff should be notified of the current and projected status by their Department Head. - Determine if Department's Continuity of Operations Plans should be implemented. - The Liaison Officer, shall contact all private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) and advise them of the current and projected status. - City Departments will review Emergency Operations Plan and ensure departmental readiness including procedures for alerting and mobilizing emergency organizations. - Planning Section Chief shall coordinate the development of an Incident Action Plan for each Operational Period. - The Operations Chief, through the Law Branch, may consider a City curfew. - The EOC Director, or designee, will take steps to assure that all alerted agencies and departments are promptly notified of any new change in conditions.
+- Operations Chief should make notifications to the Community Relocation Centers and advise them of the potential use of gathering areas. - City Staff should be notified of the current and projected status by their Department Head. - Determine if the Department's Continuity of Operations Plans should be implemented. - The Liaison Officer shall contact all private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) and advise them of the current and projected status. - City Departments will review Emergency Operations Plan and ensure departmental readiness, including procedures for alerting and mobilizing emergency organizations. - Planning Section Chief shall coordinate the development of an Incident Action Plan for each Operational Period. - The Operations Chief, through the Law Branch, may consider a City curfew. - The EOC Director, or designee, will take steps to ensure that all alerted agencies and departments are promptly notified of any new change in conditions.

-EOC Director Public Information Liaison/Agency Officer Officer EOC Safety Coordinator Officer Private Sector Legal Coordinator Officer Planning Section Operations Section Finance Section Logistics Section Chief Chief Chief Chief
+EOC Director Liaison/Agency Public Information Officer Officer EOC Safety Coordinator Officer Private Sector Legal Coordinator Officer Operations Section Planning Section Logistics Section Finance Section Chief Chief Chief Chief